jbaranski/mls-hmm/README.md

 0.56016598      0.29045643      0.14937759
 ```

-This can be interpreted as a `56%` probability of winning, `29%` chance of losing, and `14%` chance of tieing.
+This can be interpreted as a `56%` chance of winning, `29%` chance of losing, and `14%` chance of tieing.

 Now we repeat this process for DC United's opponent, Austin FC (they have their own hidden state transition matrix, observation transition matrix, etc... based on their input csv data).
 Here are the following posterior probabilities for each hidden state based on the fact that Austin FC's next game is NOT at home: